hashicorp/terraform-provider-aws/website/docs/d/iam_session_context.markdown

 ## Attributes Reference

-* `role_path` - Path of the source role.
-Only available if `arn` corresponds to an IAM role or STS assumed role.
 * `role_name` - Name of the source role.
 Only available if `arn` corresponds to an IAM role or STS assumed role.
 * `source_arn` - IAM source role ARN if `arn` corresponds to an STS assumed role.
 Otherwise, `source_arn` is equal to `arn`.
 * `session_name` - Name of the STS session.
 Only available if `arn` corresponds to an STS assumed role.